 Lollini was also interested in the possibility of working alongside scientists and researchers at the UCSF/UC Law SF Consortium on Law, Science & Health Policy, of which Faigman was the founding director.
 Established in 2008, the consortium supports interdisciplinary collaboration on a variety of interrelated subjects and has developed innovative scholarly and professional opportunities for students and faculty at UCSF and UC Law SF, as well as for visiting researchers.

 The consortium has an “incredible intellectual openness,” Lollini said, “and it is not afraid of new ideas.
 The mechanism it provides to go back and forth between law and science is amazing.”

 In 2015, Lollini received a Marie Curie grant from the European Union for a three-year research project on the legal impact and sociopolitical implications of neurodiversity.
-When the project ended, he stayed on at UC Hastings, becoming an adjunct professor and a co-principal investigator of a new study at UCSF on neurodiversity among federal prisoners in a correctional institution in California.
+When the project ended, he stayed on at UC Law SF, becoming an adjunct professor and a co-principal investigator of a new study at UCSF on neurodiversity among federal prisoners in a correctional institution in California.

 The goal of this research is to see whether the prevalence of language-based learning disabilities like dyslexia is statistically higher among prisoners than in the general population.

 Lollini said the study might provide reliable statistical data that can help those incarcerated through specific interventions in prison school- ing.
 “We are living in a legal system based on an understanding of human beings that is backward and outdated,” he said.
 “Neurosciences now has a deeper understanding of the core functioning of the brain and how behavior can be influenced by the onset of diseases or social envi- ronmental factors.
 Transferring this new knowledge of science into the legal system is a matter of justice, equality, and advancement in society.”